Kim Kardashian Strips Down To Her Underwear To Wish Pal Mario Dedivanovic A Happy Birthday

 Kim Kardashian chose to wish one of her closest friends a happy birthday in the best way possible.

-The Keeping Up With The Kardashians star took to her Instagram stories to celebrate her makeup artist and longtime pal, Mario Dedivanovic, who turned 36 on Tuesday, October 1.
+The Keeping Up with the Kardashians star took to her Instagram stories to celebrate her makeup artist and longtime pal, Mario Dedivanovic, who turned 36 on Tuesday, October 1.
 But in true Kim K fashion, she posted a seriously racy pic of herself posing with Mario, with the pair looking absolutely stunning in matching black outfits.

 The photo, which appears to be from their latest photo shoot for her new shapewear brand SKIMS, shows the mother-of-four stripping down to her underwear as she stands next to the birthday boy.
 Kim is seen wearing only a super high-cut, low-neckline bodysuit, which flattered her world-famous curves and tiny waist, as well as her busty attributes.